mickaeltorres/mbx/README.md

 # Why ?

 Made while developping/debugging verilog code, after spending way too many hours counting bits on the screen in bc.

+# Compiling

+Might need to add -lbsd to LDFLAGS to compile on linux, not tested.